eficode-academy/helm-katas/intro-to-helm-package-manager.md

 **Install Nginx Chart**

-To get something installed fasted and easy we have chosen the Nginx chart.
+We use the Nginx chart because it is fast and easy to install, and allows us to access the Nginx webserver from our browser to verify that it was deployed.

 - `helm install my-release bitnami/nginx`